.st0{fill:#FFFFFF;}

 We tend to focus on the importance of Google Business Profile for local rankings, but often overlook that it’s equally about conversions.

-Surprisingly, only three elements — literally a few lines — of your GBP actually contribute to your rankings: your business name, address, and main category.
-In a flash, the local search algorithm uses GBP to determine how close your business is to the searcher and how likely it is to provide a relevant answer to his or her query.
+Surprisingly, only three elements—literally a few lines—of your GBP actually contribute to your rankings: your business name, address, and main category.
+In a flash, the local search algorithm uses GBP to determine how close your business is to the searcher and how likely it is to provide the sought product or service.

 The remaining GBP elements are geared toward conversions: answering questions about your products, services, amenities, or other aspects of your business.
 The top 10 converting elements on a Google Business Profile include reviews, photos, and the ability to book an appointment or message your business directly through GBP.